geoallenrh/quarkus-to-kube-and-ocp/README.md

 ![Copy Login Token](./images/copy_login_command.png)

-Document the url.
-You will need this for the Ingress configuration.
+Document the url and the Project name.
+You will need this for the configuration

-quarkus-to-kubernetes-geoallenrh-dev.apps.sandbox-m2.ll9k.p1.openshiftapps.com

 2. Login to your Container Registry
 ```